 Was there any joy in Herod or those in his inner circle who were so afraid of the Messiah’s birth?
 Was there any joy in what came next after the wise men went back to their country (Matthew 2:13-18)?

 Choose your friends and counsel wisely, selecting those who also have their hearts focused on God.

-Living a joy-filled life is a choice, not a circumstance.
+Finding Advent joy and living a joy-filled life is a choice, not a circumstance.

 We won’t always be happy in this life, but we can have a joy-filled life.
 Joy is a gift from God, a fruit of the Spirit.
 Joy comes from living a life connected and oriented toward God.

 Will you step out in faith like my prayer friend to find joy in your life?
-The road won’t be easy, but what a reward to find joy that overwhelms your hurting heart!
+The road won’t be easy, but what a reward to find the joy that overwhelms your hurting heart!

 Have you seen his star?
 Will you follow it to find Jesus in your life?
 Will you commit your life to seeking him and following his path?
 Will you choose to live a life filled with joy?

 “When they saw the star, they were overjoyed.”
 (Matthew 2:10 NIV)

 Unwrap the Best Gifts of Christmas